ifyouseewendy/artichoke/README.md

 `entry.c` is the main entry file. `test.schema` is the schema file, which is a copy of vanity pricing schema.
 To make it running,

-1. Init Runtime Engine in release mode, by `env MEMCACHED_SERVERS=runtime-engine.railgun cargo run --release`
-2. Compile, deploy and run by `./run`

-How do we use this project to run MRuby script on Runtime Engine?

 ![design](./design.png)

+## How to run it

+A precondition is to have LLVM correclty installed.
+If you are using a MacOS, this is how you should configure:

+1. Use `clang --version` to check your current version
+2. `brew install llvm`
+  * add its path `/usr/local/opt/llvm/bin` to your `$PATH`
+  * use `clang --version` to verifry that you are using the new version
+  * check `$LDFLAGS`, which should be empty.
+Clear it if it's being set.
+3. Check `which clang`, go to its bin file and soft link it to `clang-8`
+4. Check `which wasm-ld`, go to its bin file and soft link it to `wasm-ld-8`

+Nice.
+Go init Runtime Engine now (in release mode, by `env MEMCACHED_SERVERS=runtime-engine.railgun cargo run --release`)

+Compile, deploy and run by `./run`